douglasgreen/news/2025/03/20/en.md

 Stephen Gardner, the CEO of Amtrak, has unexpectedly resigned from his position, citing the need to maintain the support of the Trump administration.
 Gardner's departure comes at a time when Amtrak is facing potential funding cuts and discussions about privatization.
 The Trump administration has previously attempted to reduce Amtrak's federal funding, which is crucial for its operations.
 Despite these challenges, Amtrak has seen a rise in ridership and revenue, reaching record levels in recent years.
 Gardner's resignation highlights the ongoing political and financial pressures on the U.S. passenger railroad service as it navigates its future amidst calls for privatization and funding uncertainties.

 ## Crime & Justice

+### Three Arrested for Arson Attacks on Tesla Properties

+In a series of shocking events, three individuals have been charged with arson for allegedly targeting Tesla properties across the United States.
+The suspects reportedly used Molotov cocktails to set fire to Tesla cars, dealerships, and charging stations in different states.
+One of the accused was apprehended in Salem, Oregon, after allegedly throwing multiple Molotov cocktails at a Tesla dealership.
+Another suspect was caught in Loveland, Colorado, attempting to ignite Tesla vehicles.
+The third individual was arrested in Charleston, South Carolina, for vandalizing Tesla charging stations with anti-Trump messages before setting them ablaze.
+Attorney General Pam Bondi has labeled these acts as "domestic terrorism" and warned of severe consequences for those involved.
+The Department of Justice is committed to ending such violent acts against Tesla properties, emphasizing that crimes of this nature will not go unpunished.

 ### Maine Faces Federal Pressure Over Transgender Athletes in Sports